Maria EcclesiaAtttibuted to Pietro Cavallini

-The scroll in the Virgin's hand links her to the Bride in the Song of Solomon.
-It reads Leva eius sub capite meo et dextera illius amplesabitur me, "His left hand is under my head, and his right hand shall embrace me" (Canticles 2:6, 8:3).
-(For a brief discussion of the Song of Solomon and Maria Ecclesia, see Ruth Bartal, "Medieval Images of 'Sacred Love,'" Assaph 2 93-110" [cached].)
+The scroll in the woman's hand links her to the bride in the Song of Solomon.
+It reads Leva eius sub capite meo et dextera illius amplesabitur me, "His left hand is under my head, and his right hand shall embrace me" (2:6, 8:3).
+Christian writers interpret the bride as Ecclesia, the Church: see my page on Ecclesia.

-At the same time, the phrase in Christ's book links her to the Mary of the Assumption: Veni electa mea et ponam in te thronum meum, "Come, my chosen one, and I shall put you on my throne," from Christ's words to Mary in the Golden Legend's account of her welcome in Heaven.
+At the same time, the phrase in Christ's book links her to the Mary of the Assumption: Veni electa mea et ponam in te thronum meum, "Come, my chosen one, and I shall put you on my throne," from Christ's words to Mary in the Golden Legend's account of her welcome in Heaven (Ryan II, 79).

 The image also has Christological significance in that the two figures on the throne form an ensemble representing Christ the God-Man, who is also represented by the Lamb of God (note halo with cross) directly below the throne.